-China.
+CHINA.
 Economic growth has been weakening over successive years, despite repeated rounds of central bank stimulus; medium term risks are increasing.
-Major progress still needs to be made to eliminate excess industrial capacity and the stock of unsold property, and to address the level of non-performing loans in the banking and credit systems.
-Progress has been made in reducing the rate of credit creation, particularly from the shadow banking sector, which is feeding through into lower economic growth.
-There are concerns that official economic statistics are inflating the published rate of growth.
+Major progress still needs to be made to eliminate excess industrial capacity and the stock of unsold property, and to address the level of non-performing loans in the banking and shadow banking systems.
+In addition, there still needs to be a greater switch from investment in industrial capacity, property construction and infrastructure to consumer goods production.

-Japan - has been struggling to stimulate consistent significant GDP growth and to get inflation up to its target of 2%, despite huge monetary and fiscal stimulus.
+JAPAN - has been struggling to stimulate consistent significant GDP growth and to get inflation up to its target of 2%, despite huge monetary and fiscal stimulus.
 It is also making little progress on fundamental reform of the economy.
-It is likely that loose monetary policy will endure for some years yet to try to stimulate growth and modest inflation.